University of Helsinki

-Graduated in 2015
+Graduated in 2020

-What was it like to write your Master's thesis?
+What was the topic of your thesis?

 "I wrote my thesis on racial identity development and internalised whiteness in young white university students.
 The analysis was based on fieldwork that I carried out in my native country, Denmark.
 This topic stemmed from processing my own racial identity in the ICE programme.
 The ICE programme helped me shift my understanding of how I position myself as a white citizen in a globalized world that revolves around hegemonic whiteness and thrives off the exploitation of racialized citizens."